osgmarketplace/global-webapp-engineering-blog/blog/2021-08-17-building-microservices-book.md

 ## Who should read?

-Generally the answer is everyone, but especially those more interested in the architecture career track as a basic starting point.
+Generally the answer is everyone, but especially those more interested in the architecture career track.
 Monolithic architectures have fallen out of style for all but the simplest applications, and for good reason.
 If you are unsure what these reasons are, this is a good first step.

 ## Important Concepts